 In the normal course of business, the Group enters into various derivative financial instruments including futures, forwards, swaps and options.
 Derivatives are initially recognized at fair value at the date a derivative contract is entered into and are subsequently re-measured to their fair value at each reporting date.
 The fair values are estimated based on quoted market prices or pricing models that take into account the current market and contractual prices of the underlying instruments and other factors.
 Derivatives are carried as assets when their fair value is positive and as liabilities when it is negative.
-Derivatives are included in financial assets and liabilities at fair value through profit or loss in the consolidated statement of financial assets and liabilities at fair value through profit or loss." in the consolidated in come statement.
+Derivatives are included in financial assets and liabilities at fair value through profit or loss in the consolidated statement of financial position.
+Gains and losses resulting from these instruments are included in "Net gain from financial assets and liabilities at fair value through profit or loss" in the consolidated income statement.

 Derivative instruments embedded in other financial instruments are treated as separate derivatives if their risks and characteristics are not closely related to those of the host contracts and the host contracts are not carried at fair value with unrealized gains and losses reported in the consolidated income statement.
 An embedded derivative is a component of a hybrid (combined) financial instrument that includes both the derivative and a host contract, with the effect that some of the cash flows of the combined instrument vary in a similar way to a stand-alone derivative.
 Over-the-counter derivatives may expose the Group to the risks associated with the absence of an exchange market on which to close out an open position.
 Additionally, derivative instruments expose the Group to counterparty non-performance risk.
-Certain instruments also pose liquidity risk due to absence of netsettlement provisions between counterparties.
+Certain instruments also pose liquidity risk due to absence of net-settlement provisions between counterparties.